wootfish/theseus.dht/docs/index.md

 For now, let's just use GitHub issues for discussing potential protocol extensions.
 We'll probably want to come up with something better down the road, but we can worry about that then.

 If you want to discuss anything privately, you can reach me (Eli) a couple different ways:
-- Email: {my first and last name, no punctuation} at gmail.
+- Email: my first and last name, with no punctuation, at gmail.
 - [Twitter](#https://twitter.com/elisohl): my DMs are open.

 ## Next Steps